Big Data, Operation Narwhal, Project Orca and the Election of a President

-- Obama ran an email marketing campaign which had a list of 13 million highly targeted people on it.
-He emailed 20 times more than Romney and his open rate was 10.7% as compared to Romney’s 6.4%.
+- Obama ran an email marketing campaign that had a list of 13 million highly targeted people on it.
+He emailed 20 times more than Romney, and his open rate was 10.7% as compared to Romney’s 6.4%.

 But the story goes beyond this.
 The full story includes the marriage of analytics, email marketing, social presence, and execution in the field via mobile technologies.
 I should also say that this post is NOT intended as a political post, but as a TECHNOLOGY post.
 Friends that know me know that I have THE most dysfunctional and schizophrenic presidential voting history imaginable.
 [Hint: I voted for John Anderson in 1980.]

 Last week, AIIM's Executive Leadership Council enjoyed presentations focused on Big Data, and more specifically, the intersection between execution and analytics.
 These presentations (along with a previous set in Europe), will be the basis for a white paper early next year.

 All this Big Data talk got me interested in finding more about what actually went on in the Presidential election.
 Here are a few of the best stories I have found.
 Enjoy.
 If I've missed a good article, post the link in the comments, and I'll add it to the original post.